sjsaug/sjsaug/README.md

 ## About
-Hi, I’m August, a second year CS student.
-I currently serve as President @ Laurier Cybersecurity Club.
+Hi, I'm August, a third year Computer Science student at WLU and President at LCC.

-Most of my industry experience is in quant & qual with AI.
-I enjoy attending hackathons and participating in LLM-centered research.
+I have experience with LLMs in both industry (quant and qual) and academia (research).

+Some of my interests are in literature, mechanical keyboards, SFF PCs, and 3D printing.

 ### Contact